Azure/azureml-examples/best-practices/largescale-deep-learning/Training/README.md

   |1|25B|16|	8|	1|	1|	119.42|	4.173	|69.7%|
   |2|20B|8|	8|	1	|1	|117.71	|2.51	|78.5%|
   |3|20B|8|	8|	1	|2|	123.52	|2.63	|80.1%|
-- ### **Pretraining a vision model**
-  Pretraining a vision model can be done in the supervised or the self-supervised learning paradigm.
-Similar considerations as for language models apply, i.e. pretraining produces good general features, it brings benefits in specialized domains with large amounts of unlabeled data, and it may be costly.
 ### <a name='ViTPretrain'></a>**ViT Pretrain**
   [This example](./ViT-Pretrain/README.md) shows how to pretrain a ViT model in AzureML via supervised learning.